Volvo S60 Recharge T8 hybrid range, MPG, CO2 & charging

 With an 18.8kWh battery, the S60 will take a full charge from home wallbox in a little over five hours – as long as you pay extra for the Type 2 charging cable.
 Due to its 3.7kW on-board charger, that's as fast as the car will charge, even if you head to public rapid-charging station.
 You can also charge up using the standard three-pin plug and a normal domestic power socket; that'll take in the region of eight hours.

 In This Review

 - 1VerdictExcellent company-car running costs count in the Volvo S60 Recharge T8's favour, but it's not as sporty to drive as its looks suggest

 - 2Range, MPG, CO2 & charging - currently readingThe Volvo S60 Recharge T8 has an impressive electric range, as well as excellent on-paper CO2 and MPG figures

-- 5Interior & comfortVolvo's recent strong run of form with interior design continues with the S60 Recharge T8
+- 5Interior, dashboard & comfortVolvo's recent strong run of form with interior design continues with the S60 Recharge T8

 - 6Boot space, seating & practicalityAs the Volvo S60 Recharge T8 is a saloon, ultimate practicality is limited, but it still acquits itself well compared to rivals

 - 7Reliability & safety ratingReliability and safety are two areas where the Volvo S60 Recharge T8 is particularly strong

 - 8Living with itHow do the Volvo S60 plug-in hybrid's eye-opening fuel-economy stats stack up in the real world?
 We ran one for six months to find out...